Featured Speakers

 Jenna Preston, PsyD, LP ART-BC

 Dr. Preston is a Licensed Clinical Psychologist and a Registered, Board Certified Art Therapist.
-She earned a Master's in Art Therapy from The George Washington University in 1996 and was an adjunct professor at George Washington University from 2010 to 2014.
-She earned her Doctorate in Clinical Psychology (Psy.D.) from the American School of Professional Psychology, Washington, D.C. in 2016 using her spouse's Post 911 GI Bill.
-Her career and training includes serving children, adolescents, and adults within community mental health, inpatient, outpatient, partial hospitalization, correctional, residential substance abuse settings, and a unique opportunity to work with the Metropolitan Police in Washington, D.C.
+She earned a Master's in Art Therapy from The George Washington University and her Doctorate in Clinical Psychology from the American School of Professional Psychology, Washington, D.C.
 Dr. Preston is a proud (retired) military spouse.
 Her husband retired from the Air Force in 2015.
-While stationed overseas in England from 2003 to 2006, she opened a private art therapy practice serving military children and spouses.
-Currently, Dr. Preston works as a Clinical Psychologist at Buckley Space Force Base in Aurora, Colorado serving active duty military from all six branches, their spouses, and military children.
+Her career includes serving children, adolescents, and adults with multiple treatment settings to include a unique opportunity to work with the Metropolitan Police in Washington, D.C. and opening a private art therapy practice while stationed overseas.
+Currently, Dr. Preston works as a Clinical Psychologist at Buckley Space Force Base serving all six branches.

 Amal Saade